 SLEEP Tips to Help Your Child with the Fall Back Time Change

-On Sunday, November 3th, 2019 at 2:00 am Daylight Savings Time ends and we “Fall Back”.
+How is it that time of the year already?
+On Sunday, November 1st, 2020 at 2:00 am Daylight Savings Time ends and we “Fall Back”.
 If you think that means an extra hour of sleep, you probably don’t have children!
 Unfortunately, babies, toddlers, and preschooler don’t care what time it is and that extra hour of sleep you were dreaming of may only be a dream!
 Many dread the time change and fear the even earlier morning wake up followed by cranky child and unhappy family.

 Good news!
 Here are a few SLEEP Tips that can help your family adjust and “Fall Back” with the Daylight Savings time change.